This page will give you an overview about the ICCID number and explain you why it is helpful to know it.

 - The rest is the “Mobile Subscription Identification Number”, no info there

 If that device works normally with that SIM-Card but not with others, it means that it is Locked on AT&T USA network.

-ICCID vs IMEI: Which has the best info?
+ICCID Check vs IMEI Check: Which is the best for iPhone Unlocking?